alanko0511/open-meteo-js/README.md

 A type-safe TypeScript/JavaScript library for the [Open-Meteo Weather API](https://open-meteo.com/).
 This library uses the JSON API format and transforms the data into an easy-to-use structure (for me at least) with full type safety.

 If you need maximum performance, you should check out their [official library](https://www.npmjs.com/package/openmeteo) which uses FlatBuffers.
-This library is slower because it uses JSON over HTTP with Zod validation, but focuses on developer experience and type safety instead.
+This library uses JSON over HTTP and focuses on developer experience and type safety.

 ## Features

 - **Fully Type-Safe**: Response types automatically match your requested variables
-- **Runtime Validation**: Zod schemas validate both inputs and outputs
 - **Transformed Data**: Converts Open-Meteo's parallel arrays into arrays of objects
 - **Timestamps in Milliseconds**: Unix timestamps converted to JavaScript milliseconds (ready for `new Date()`)
 - **Type-Safe Units**: Units included for all variables with full type safety